-I make all the straps for my purses but order my leather blanks from a supplier in BC because he understand leather better than I do, and has the equipment to cut them exactly the same length.
+I make all the straps for my purses but order my leather blanks from a supplier in Saskatchewan because he understand leather better than I do, and has the equipment to cut them exactly the same length.
 All the rest I do myself.

 First up is to take the sharp edge off, and that is done with a hand held beveller.
 I run it along the edge of the leather strap at a slight angle and it shaves off a tiny bit to round out the edges.
 All four sides have to be done, and I’m left with a whole pile of fun curly cue stuff!